Barbara Kingsolver, Hernan Diaz win fiction Pulitzer Prizes

 The one-act play “English” premiered off-Broadway at Atlantic Theater Company.
 Toossi is an Iranian American playwright from Orange County, California, who graduated with a master’s from New York University.
 Her other works include “Wish You Were Here.”

-The Pulitzer for memoir or autobiography was given to Hua Hsu’s coming—of-age story “Stay True.”
+The Pulitzer for memoir or autobiography was given to Hua Hsu’s “Stay True,” which judges praised as “an elegant and poignant coming of age account that considers intense, youthful friendships but also random violence.”
 One of the country’s most highly regarded poets, Carl Phillips, won in poetry for “Then the War: And Selected Poems, 2007-2020.”

 __ AP Entertainment Writer Mark Kennedy contributed to this report.